-consents to discharge to land with a toxicity score of 100 points or more \$250
+Consents to discharge to land with a toxicity score of 100 points or more \$250

-5.9 An Example of How the Consent Supervision and Monitoring Charge Works
+5.9 An example of how the consent supervision and monitoring charge works

-E and F are a company operating a food processing factory.
-The factory is located in a catchment which is part of the Ruamahanga system.
-The factory discharges waste water onto surrounding paddocks at the rate of 4 litres per second per day.
-The contaminants in the discharge are dilute and do not have a significant effect on the environment.
+Mr and Mrs G operate a dairy farm which discharges effluent onto land at Matarawa.
+The dairy farm discharges waste water onto surrounding paddocks at the rate of 0.32 litres per second per day and established a good level of compliance since commenced operations.
+Contaminants present in the discharge can cause high levels of contamination and have a significant effect on the environment.

-E and F's consent supervision and monitoring charge is made up of their:
+Mr and Mrs G's consent supervision and monitoring charge is made up of their:

-- customer service charge \$35 - compliance monitoring charge, comprised of: - half hour inspection every three years \$11.67 (\$35 divided by three); - one hour report preparation \$23.33 (\$70 divided by three); - laboratory tests \$0; and - state of the environment monitoring charge of:
+- Customer service charge \$35 - Compliance monitoring charge, comprised of: - one inspection every three years \$42.50 (\$127.50 divided by three);

+• state of the environment monitoring charge of:

-2.0 (toxicity score) x \$7.68 (SOE factor) = \$15.36 (toxicity score is obtained thus: 4.0 L/s x 0.5 [quality factor] = 2.0)
+1.6 (toxicity score) x \$8.49 (SOE factor) = \$13.58 (toxicity score is obtained thus: 0.32 L/s x 5 [quality factor] = 1.6)

-• \$35 + \$11.67 + \$23.33 + \$15.36 = \$85.36 + GST
+• \$35 + \$42.50 + \$13.58 = \$91.08 + GST

-6. Discharge Permits: to Air
+6. Discharge permits: to air

-This schedule relates to section 15 of the Act.
+This schedule relates to section 15 of the Resource Management Act 1991.
 For discharges to air in the coastal marine area, see Schedule 8.4.

-- customer service charge
+- Customer service charge

-- compliance monitoring charge
+- Compliance monitoring charge

-- state of the environment monitoring charge
+- State of the environment monitoring charge